EventsSkip to the content

 WWII Veteran Jack W. Cropp and wife Pat

-LISTEN to this interview with WWII Veteran Jack W. Cropp at Delaney Street Baptist Church in Orlando, FL, May 30th, 2010, Memorial...
+Interview with WWII Veteran Jack W. Cropp at Delaney Street Baptist Church in Orlando, FL, May 30th, 2010, Memorial Day.
+Veteran Cropp...

 Interview with WWII Veteran William M. Turner